State of Illinois v. Alice Wynekoop: Wynekoop released

 Wynekoop, still denying her guilt, was released from Oakdale for good behavior in December 1947 after serving half of her sentence.
 At the same time the foreman of the jury "revealed his belief that she did not fire the bullet" because she had no experience with guns and could not have aimed it with accuracy.
 He stated his belief that she had hired a gangster to carry out the crime on her behalf.
 Wynekoop spent a period of time in Wesley Memorial Hospital to be treated for her blood pressure and heart disease before taking up residence at Burnside Nursing Home.

 In October 1948 Wynekoop, urged by friends, took a "psycho-detecto meter" test, which measured truth by a different method than traditional lie detectors.
 According to the inventor and administrator of the test, the meter showed she "was '100 per cent okay' and had 'no knowledge of who killed the girl.'"
 In response, Wynekoop stated, "I only lived to prove my innocence.
 I can never thank you enough."
 The State's Attorney said that such tests were not admissible evidence in court, which had already determined her guilt.

 Wynekoop announced plans to appeal to the Board of Pardons in November 1949, stating that she wanted a full pardon before she died.
 This new petition, Wynekoop said, was based on her belief that she made the confession believing it would save Earle, who unbeknownst to her had already been cleared, from prosecution.

 Wynekoop's death

-It was 1956 before word of Wynekoop's death on July 4, 1955, at the Burnside Nursing Home was known.
-Her cause of death was arteriosclerosis and pneumonia, and she had been cremated and interred at Mount Hope Cemetery.
-Her daughter, Catherine, kept Wynekoop's identity a secret by using Wynekoop's given name, Alice Lois Lindsay.
-Neither nursing home staff nor the doctors who signed her death certificate knew she was the famous doctor, tried and convicted of murder.
+It was 1956 before word of Wynekoop's death on July 4, 1955, at the Burnside Nursing Home, was known.
+Her cause of death was arteriosclerosis and pneumonia; she had been cremated and interred at Mount Hope Cemetery.
+Her daughter Catherine had kept Wynekoop's identity a secret by using Wynekoop's given name, Alice Lois Lindsay.
+Neither nursing home staff nor the doctors who signed her death certificate knew she was the famous doctor who had been tried and convicted of murder.
 Wynekoop maintained her innocence until her death.